tomtebakken/Utilities/README.md

 P.S.
-The tests in this project are not perfect an can be improved, but it shows a bit of how I feel that a liberty should contain.
+The tests in this project are not perfect an can be improved, but it shows a bit of how I feel what a liberty should contain.